 In October 2015, Dr. Roboz politely cut our appointment short saying “you can go home, your blood looks normal”.
 Those wonderful words were a major turning point in this, our second chance.

 It took six more months, but by April 2016, my severe digestive tract issues were resolved, and my strength slowly continues to return.

 I believe I am alive today for three reasons.
-We received that second opinion in a big research center hospital in New York, where Dr. Roboz knew about the latest mutation testing, took the initiative to test my AML mutations, confirmed that my general health was good enough, and enrolled me in the right trial among thousands on-going in the United States.
+We received that second opinion in a big research center hospital in New York, where Dr. Roboz knew about the latest mutation testing, took the initiative to test my acute myeloid leukemia mutations, confirmed that my general health was good enough, and enrolled me in the right trial among thousands on-going in the United States.

 Then we were so fortunate that the timing of my diagnosis matched up with what the people of Agios Pharmaceuticals dreamed to do.
 They looked at a completely different way to approach leukemia and developed my drug in a few short years.

 If I had been diagnosed 2 years earlier, there would not have been a trial for me at all.
 And I now know my prognosis without Agios was a short 6–8 months, mostly in intensive care.